 The synopsis reads: "A single mother's life in suburban New Jersey is turned upside down when the FBI arrests her and forces her to make a choice: confront her long-buried past as a highly trained, bio-engineered Russian agent, and become an asset against Russia's underworld drug trade, and shadow war on U.S. elections—or put her family and the new life she has built at risk."

-The Afterparty – Apple TV+, 28 January
+The Afterparty – Apple TV+, Available now

 Starring Dave Franco, Tiffany Haddish and Ilana Glazer, this genre-defying series is based on a murder mystery at a high school reunion, where each episode looks at a different character's account of the evening in question, all through the lens of popular film genres and unique visuals to match the storyteller’s perspective.
 Sounds cool, right?